Freeware

-Freeware is software, most often proprietary, that is distributed at no monetary cost to the end user.
+Freeware is software, often proprietary, that is distributed at no monetary cost to the end user.
 There is no agreed-upon set of rights, license, or EULA that defines freeware unambiguously; every publisher defines its own rules for the freeware it offers.
 For instance, modification, redistribution by third parties, and reverse engineering are permitted by some publishers but prohibited by others.
 Unlike with free and open-source software, which are also often distributed free of charge, the source code for freeware is typically not made available.
-Freeware may be intended to benefit its producer by, for example, encouraging sales of a more capable version, as in the freemium and shareware business models.
+Freeware may be intended to benefit its producer by, for example, encouraging sales of a more capable version, as in the freemium and shareware business models; or by collecting and selling user's personal data.

 History

 The term freeware was coined in 1982 by Andrew Fluegelman, who wanted to sell PC-Talk, the communications application he had created, outside of commercial distribution channels.
-Fluegelman distributed the program via a process now termed shareware.
+Fluegelman distributed the program via the same process as shareware.
 As software types can change, freeware can change into shareware.

 In the 1980s and 1990s, the term freeware was often applied to software released without source code.